Josh Phillips (murderer)

-Joshua Earl Patrick Phillips (born March 17, 1984) is an American who was convicted of murder as a child.
-In November 1998, when he was 14 years old, Phillips killed Maddie Clifton, his 8-year-old friend and neighbor.
+Joshua Earl Patrick Phillips (born March 17, 1984) is an American man who was convicted of murder as a child.
+In November 1998, when he was 14 years old, Phillips killed Madelyn Rae Clifton (June 17, 1990 – November 3, 1998), his 8-year-old friend and neighbor.
 The following year, he was sentenced to life imprisonment without the possibility of parole.
 Phillips stated that he killed Clifton to stop her from crying after she was accidentally struck with a baseball while they were playing, and that he feared punishment from his abusive father.
 Although elements of Phillips's story are disputed, officials who were involved in his prosecution have subsequently expressed contrition over the severity of his sentence.
-Phillips is eligible for re-sentencing in 2023.
+In 2017, Phillips was re-sentenced to life in prison on appeal, but he has been eligible for re-sentencing as of 2023.

 Early life

 Phillips was born in Allentown, Pennsylvania, on March 17, 1984, to Steve and Melissa Phillips.
 Steve, a drug addict and alcoholic, was violent towards Phillips and Melissa, who both reported living in fear of him.
 Steve imposed strict rules on his son, got angry if he had other children in the house when he was not present, and particularly disliked young girls; Melissa said she never understood why her husband disliked girls.
-Eventually, Steve decided to relocate the family from Lehigh Valley, Pennsylvania to Florida, separating Josh from his half-brothers Daniel and Benjie.
+Eventually, Steve decided to relocate the family from Lehigh Valley, Pennsylvania to Florida, separating Phillips from his half-brothers Daniel and Benjie.

 In November 1998, Phillips was 14 years old and living with his family in Jacksonville, Florida.
 Neighbors described Phillips as "quiet and friendly".
-According to Maddie Clifton's mother, Phillips and her daughter were friends and she never had any reason to be afraid of him.
 Phillips had no arrests or history of violence prior to the murder.
 His school teacher said he was a popular student who did not stand out, describing him as fun and silly.

+Phillips and Clifton were friends and playmates.
+Clifton's mother, Sheila, confirmed the friendship, and said she never had any reason to be afraid of Phillips, and Clifton's father, Steve, said his daughter enjoyed playing with Phillips.
+Clifton's sister Jessie, who also used to play with Phillips, described him prior to the murder as "a pretty decent kid".
+A year before the murder, Phillips was making a home video in his front yard when Jessie and Clifton came over to his house to visit.
+The video shows the two sisters being friendly with Phillips and playing with his dog.